shinokada/svelte-evil-icons/src/routes/+page.md

 ## Unfocusable icon

-If you want to make an icon unfocusable, add `tabindex="-1"`.
+If you want to make an icon unfocusable, EiArrowDown `tabindex="-1"`.

 ```html
 <EiBell tabindex="-1" />